St Bees - A Cumbrian Coastal Village

-St Bees on the Cumbrian Coast is a popular holiday destination, thanks to its long sandy beach and the cliffs of St Bees Head; the only Heritage Coast between Scotland and Wales, and home to a large RSPB sea bird reserve.
-The beach has a promenade and visitor facilities, and is the start of the Wainwright Coast to Coast Walk to Robin Hood’s Bay.
+St Bees is a popular coastal holiday destination, thanks to its long sandy beach and the nearby cliffs of St Bees Head; the only Heritage Coast between Scotland and Wales and home to a large RSPB sea bird reserve.
+The beach has a promenade, toilets, play park, camp site and hotel, shop and cafe.
+It is the start of the 182-mile Wainwright Coast to Coast Walk to Robin Hood’s Bay.
+It’s only a few miles from the Lake District National Park, making it an ideal base to explore the Western Lakes.

 The village’s history goes back over 1,000 years.
 It has a large Norman church dating from 1120 dedicated to our own Saint Bega, and an Elizabethan school founded in 1583.
 The charming Main Street curves up from the railway station, and has pubs, a shop and a railway museum.